Comprehensive Introduction to Fig

 3. Command Manual

-If you want to know which commands Fig includes, you can check here
+To see which commands Fig includes, you can check here:

 https://fig.io/manual